top of page

 Screenshot 2025-02-12 at 9.48.49 PM.png

-We can make chiral semiconductors with broken mirror symmetrys to selectively detect particles (such as photon, electron) with different angular momentum.
+Inspired by this principle, we are developing chiral semiconductors with broken mirror symmetry to selectively detect particles such as photons and electrons based on their angular momentum.

 Photonic sources for lighting devices